statechannels/go-nitro/protocols/virtual-fund/readme.md

 ![](./virtual-fund-sequence-diagram.svg)

 The diagram is generated at https://sequencediagram.org/.
-The source code for this diagram is co-located in this folder.
+The source code for this diagram is co-located in this folder, and should be updated in concert with changing the diagram.

 ## Number of rounds